 Due to wifi protocol overhead, the expected throughput at the application level is

-around 55% of the physical wifi speed.
-Sadly, the industry has done a very poor job
+around 55% of the physical (PHY) wifi speed.
+This is normal and sadly, the industry

 Q: I bought a '1733' AC wifi router, but I can only connect at 650 Mbps from my smartphone?

-table far above, we can see that '1733' implies a 4x4 access point supporting 256-QAM.
+table far above, we can see that '1733' implies a 4×4 access point supporting 256-QAM.

 throughput will be around 55% of that, or 357 Mbps.